-MICHAEL C. DANIEL is a Partner with Prior, Daniel & Wiltshire, LLC.
+MICHAEL C. DANIEL is a Legion of Merit recipient and Top 1% rated business litigator.
 Mr. Daniel was born in Macon, Georgia, in 1958.
 He graduated from Mount De Sales High School in 1977.
 He received his BA from Mercer University in 1981 and a JD degree from the University of Georgia Law School in December of 1983.
 He was admitted to the Georgia Bar in 1984.
 He served as a Judge Advocate in the United States Air Force at Eglin Air Force Base from 1984 to 1988.
 From 1988 to 2004, Mr. Daniel was a member of the Georgia Air National Guard.
 He served as the Senior Judge Advocate for the Georgia Air National Guard from 1995 to 2004, attaining the rank of Colonel.
 Upon his retirement from the United States Air Force, Mr. Daniel was awarded the highly prestigious Legion of Merit.

 In 1988, he was appointed by President Ronald Reagan as an Assistant United States Attorney, in the Office of the United States Attorney, Macon, Georgia.
 In 1992, Mr. Daniel moved to Athens, Georgia where he began the private practice of law.

 Martindale-Hubbell® designates Mr. Daniel as an AV Preeminent Attorney– the highest rating an attorney can receive.
 He has received an Avvo Rating of Superb with the highest rating in business litigation.
 He has been recognized by numerous other rating services, including the National Association of Distinguished Counsel as an Attorney in the top 1% of the nation.